 Some words are used so frequently that it makes more sense to teach kids to recognize them on sight.
 This is an extremely common method used in pretty much every early elementary classroom today.
 Learn more about sight words here.

 Word recognition on its own doesn’t create fluent readers.
 If kids don’t know what the words themselves mean, they’re not really reading.
 Furthermore, understanding the meaning of words on their own isn’t really useful.
 Fluent readers understand the text they’re reading as a whole, drawing meaningful conclusions and finding important takeaways.
-The upper strands of Scarborough’s Rope are incredibly key in creating strong readers.
+The upper strands of Scarborough’s Reading Rope are incredibly key in creating strong readers.

 This strand of the rope is where cross-curriculum learning can really come into play.
 Kids reading a novel set in World War II Germany will get a lot more out of it when they understand more about WWII in general.
 For teachers, this means placing reading choices in context.
 Use reading (at any age) as part of a larger lesson on any topic.
 Kids will develop a deeper understanding and improve literacy skills at the same time.
-Learn more about the importance of developing background knowledge here.

 Building a rich vocabulary means kids can enjoy reading a wider variety of books.
 When you have to stop every few sentences to look up a word, you’re likely to give up on reading a lot faster.
 Even worse is when kids don’t stop to find out the meaning of a word, since they’ll have “read” something without understanding it fully—or at all.